Holiday Club Scam UK: How to Spot and Avoid Timeshare Fraud

 Reporting a holiday club scam in the UK

-If you paid by bank transfer, contact your bank's fraud team and ask about reimbursement for authorised push payment (APP) fraud — since October 2024 most UK banks are required to reimburse APP fraud victims under Payment Systems Regulator rules.
+If you paid by bank transfer, contact your bank's fraud team and ask whether the mandatory APP reimbursement rules cover the payment; eligibility and exclusions depend on the payment type and circumstances.
 Keep copies of all reports and reference numbers for your records.

 Can you get your money back?